patrickmmartin/pith-writings/et_tu_delphi/article.md

 RTTI that *worked*

+- the language, well you either love it or you don't
 - cite recent rant on state of affairs in C++
-- NO_MACROS
+- NO_MACROS!
 - blindingly fast compilation
-- almost perfect dependency management for dependent units (IMHO)
+- almost perfect dependency management for units (IMHO)
 - incremental, smart linker
 - simple type system (well until generics, anyway)
  - records (heap, stack)
  - classes (heap *only*)
   - classes had langauge support for inheritance
- - well and also objects, so weird class / record hybrideveryone forgot about
+ - well and also objects, so weird class / record hybrid everyone forgot about
 - PROPERTIES
 - READ ONLY PROPERTIES
 - PROPERTIES